cjsaylor/chessimage/README.md

 renderer.Render(options)
 ```

-#### AssetPath (**Required**)
+#### AssetPath

 Specify the path of the image assets for the individual pieces.
-Feel free to use the assets packaged in this repo, but be aware they are under CC license.
+Feel free to use the assets embedded in this repo, but be aware they are under CC license.

 #### Inverted (`false`)